henriksen-marcus/Unreal-Cleanup-Tool/README.md

 However, the script allows you to modify what files, folders and extensions to delete.
 Additionally it can generate the visual studio project files for you and even compile the project, giving you a full project rebuild with a simple double click.

 ## What do I need for it to work?
-You need to have [Python](https://www.python.org/downloads/) installed to run the script.
+You need to have [Python](https://www.python.org/downloads/) installed to run the script, and a Windows system.

 ## How do I use it? :zap:
 Download the `UCT.py` file from [Releases](https://github.com/henriksen-marcus/Unreal-Cleanup-Tool/releases) and copy it to your unreal engine project directory.
 It should be on the same level as your `.uproject` file.
 Make sure unreal engine is closed before running the script.
 Then double click on the `UCT.py` file to clean the project.